 Next up, what to wear to a show

 There’s never not a show happening in Vegas, so we’d be amazed if you weren’t planning on making your way to see one.
 And if you’re going to one during the day, then this is easy because there’s no strict dress code – just wear whatever you feel great in.

-There isn’t a dress code at night either, strictly speaking, but people do tend to get quite dressed up – particularly if the show features a big star.
-Although formal attire isn’t necessary, smart casual is your best bet.
-For guys we’d recommend dark jeans and a shirt, and for women a nice dress.
-And ladies, don’t be afraid to throw on some fancy jewellery.
-There’s no such thing as too much bling in the Las Vegas dress code.
+There isn’t a dress code come night, strictly speaking, but folks do like to have a bit of a dress up, especially if there’s a big star headlining the show (er, hello Adele) So, formal attire isn’t necessary, but smart casual is your best bet!
+For the blokes, we reckon some dark jeans and a shirt can’t do you wrong, whilst for the women a nice dress will do, well, very nicely.
+And don’t be afraid to whip out some of your more fancy jewellery – go on, get the good stuff out!
+There ain’t no such thing as too much bling in the Las Vegas dress code.

-There are two different types of dining in Vegas: casual and fine dining.
-During the day, it’s perfectly normal to wear something very casual.
-You can walk into a hotel buffet or street side restaurant in your sightseeing clothes without any problems.
-Some places might prefer a business-causal look, but they won’t turn you away.
+There are two types of dining in Vegas: casual and fine dining.
+You might be sensing a theme here, but during the day it’s completely normal to wear something very high on the casual scale.
+Walk right on into a hotel buffet or street side restaurant in your sightseeing clothes and you won’t have any problems.
+Now, some places might prefer you in more of a business-casual look, but they won’t turn you away.

 When it comes to fine dining though, you gotta dress for the occasion!
 Most of the swanky places in Vegas will have a dress code of some sort – mostly you’ll find these to be business-casual, so shirts, trousers, dresses and smart shoes or heels are what you’re after.
 But if you’re going reaaaal fancy and heading to restaurants like you’ll find at the MGM Grand or the Bellagio, men will have to pop a smart jacket on too.